paulb00th/galapagos/content/en/our-diving/our-diving.md

 #### NIGHT DIVE ADVENTURE

-Without a doubt, this is one of our favorite adventures.
-The feeling of diving at night is, for, many akin to going to the stars - but instead of going up into outer space you descend to inner space! (maximum night time dive depth 13 m / 43 ft).
+Without a doubt, this is one of our favourite adventures.
+The feeling of diving at night is, for, many akin to going to the stars - but instead of going up into outer space you descend to inner space!
+(Maximum night-time dive depth 13 m / 43 ft).

 No matter how many times you dive a site during daylight hours, when you return there at night you enter a whole new world and watch it come to life beneath the light of your dive torch.
 Don’t miss this most magical of dive activities.